open-mv-sandbox/dacti/docs/daicon.md

 ### CDN Cache Coherency

-> 🚧 This is pending to be moved to a separate optional superset specification.

 Daicon containers are designed for efficient cache coherency on CDNs and edge caches.
 To achieve this, daicon's component system can be updated atomically.

 You can use the values in the component table as atomic switches, after appending binary data, repointing locations, and validating all caches have been updated.
 The component table itself also has "count" and "extension", which too can be atomically updated after verifying a cache flush.